Home / Insights / What is Search Keyword Intent Modelling and why is it important?

 Understanding the user’s intent behind keywords used in search will empower your business to deliver the sought-after content on the right landing pages of your website.
 With similarities to consumer behaviour modelling, the concept is in developing a full understanding of human and technical processes involved in searching for content.

-Search Keyword Intent Modelling (SKIM) is a unique service to provide more accuracy in linking keywords in search to your most relevant content.
-An in-depth analysis of how and why those keywords are used, should influence the design, content and structure of your website’s webpages – and how to offer and present your products or services and supporting information in the most intuitive, relevant way at the correct point in the buying process.
+An in-depth analysis of how and why those keywords are used, should influence the design, content and structure of your website’s web pages – and how to offer and present your products or services and supporting information in the most intuitive, relevant way at the correct point in the buying process.

 It’s important to make sure the user does not have to work hard to locate the information they need or the right part of a page that is relevant to their needs – as if they do, what should be the stages of a sales funnel, can falter and fail.
 The extra research and understanding about how searches are conducted, will be useful for creating an effective presentation of the offers, so they exactly match the user’s expectations – their ‘search intent’.